BELL FARM CHRISTIAN CENTRE

 Our complaints procedure enables us to address matters you think are unsatisfactory about the service you have received from us.

 This procedure is meant to provide a means to resolve a dispute between the Organisation and any complainant.
-It requires staff and the Management Committee members at every stage to resolve the complaint.
+It requires staff and Trustees to be involved at every stage to resolve the complaint.
 Complaints are likely to be in one or more of the following areas:

-* disputes between user and the organisation regarding policy, procedures or
+· Disputes between user and the organisation regarding policy, procedures or activities.

 Where the complaint concerns a member of staff who is working at Bell Farm Christian Centre but is employed by another organisation then a representative of that organisation will be invited to participate in the procedure at stages 2 and 3.
 The organisation may also wish to follow their own complaints procedure but it is important that where a service user of Bell Farm Christian Centre is making a complaint then the responsibility for the resolution of the complaint rests with Bell Farm Christian Centre.